andgordio/mockupless/docs/Courses/LayoutBasics/Core/nesting.md

 </iframe>

 1. Create a `div` container for the first item on a list.
-2. Create three child containers: one for a photo, second for a name and a date stamp, and the third for a message.
+2. Create three child `div` containers: one for a photo, second for a name and a date stamp, and the third for a message.
-3. Create two children containers in the second container that you have just created: one for a user name, and another for a time stamp.
+3. Create two children containers in the second container that you have created on step 2: one for a user name, and another for a time stamp.
 4. Fill the containers with content.
-5. Create two more copies of the list item with a different content, so you have three items in total, as in the example above.
+5. Create two more copies of the list item and populate them with different content.
+You should have three items in total, as in the example above.

 If the reasoning behind the grouping of the containers one way or another is not particularly clear to you now, it’s totally fine.
 Later in the course you will learn to apply styles to containers to position them properly in relation to each other, and the grouping should become more clear then.